telerik/teststudio-docs/docs/advanced-topics/build-server/execute-test-with-vstest.md

 ---
 # Execute Test Studio Tests with VSTestConsole.exe #

-To be able to execute Test Studio tests with the Visual Studio default test runner there are few requirements to set in advance.
+To be able to execute <a href="http://www.telerik.com/teststudio" target="_blank">Test Studio</a> tests with the Visual Studio default test runner there are few requirements to set in advance.
 These are described below:

 1.&nbsp; Start the **VS Developer Command Prompt** with Admin privilege.